Technology / General

 PHANTOM subcritical water hydrolysis machine control panel and pressure vessel — showing the compact on-site waste treatment system at operating configuration for UK clinical, agricultural, and industrial organic waste processing

 If your procurement team is asking for a datasheet, this is it.
-The PHANTOM organic waste treatment machine runs at 165°C, autogenous pressure of 7 bar, and completes a full hydrolysis and sterilisation cycle in 45 minutes per batch.
-Three capacity tiers cover approximately 1 tonne/day to 18 tonnes/day — all on-site, zero incineration contract, zero stack emissions.
+The PHANTOM organic waste treatment machine runs at ~200°C and ~20 bar pressure, completing a full hydrolysis and sterilisation cycle in 30–45 minutes per batch (model dependent).
+Four capacity tiers cover approximately 4 tonnes/day to 27 tonnes/day — all on-site, zero incineration contract, zero stack emissions.

 Choosing the wrong tier is the most expensive mistake a buyer makes.
 This guide gives you the operating parameters, the sizing formula, and the site requirements for each PHANTOM configuration — so you size correctly the first time.